Mohammadjamiu/tahugo_updated/content/digital-electronics/why-do-computers-use-the-binary-system-instead-of-the-decimal-system.md

 ### **FAQs**

-**1. Can computers understand any number system other than binary?** Computers are inherently designed to comprehend and process information in binary.
-While there are methods to convert other number systems, the efficiency and speed lie in the binary domain.
+**1. Can computers understand any number system other than binary?** Computers are inherently designed to comprehend and process information in binary. \
+While there are methods to convert other number systems, the efficiency, and speed lie in the binary domain.

-**2. Can a computer understand the decimal system at all?** Yes, computers can understand the decimal system, but they internally convert decimal inputs to binary for processing.
+**2. Can a computer understand the decimal system at all?** Yes, computers can understand the decimal system, but they internally convert decimal inputs to binary for processing. \
 The binary system remains the native language of computers.